shah-deven/The-Search-in-Pac-Man/README.md

 python pacman.py -l mediumDottedMaze -p StayEastSearchAgent<br />
 python pacman.py -l mediumScaryMaze -p StayWestSearchAgent<br />

+# A* Search
-Implemented A* graph search in the empty function aStarSearch in search.py.
+Implemented A* graph search in the function aStarSearch in search.py.
 A* takes a heuristic function as an argument.
 Heuristics take two arguments: a state in the search problem (the main argument), and the problem itself (for reference information).
 The nullHeuristic heuristic function in search.py is a trivial example.<br />
 python pacman.py -l bigMaze -z .5 -p SearchAgent -a fn=astar,heuristic=manhattanHeuristic

 # Finding all the Corners